haneenkheir/haneenkheir/README.md

 ## About Me ℹ️

 Hey there!
-I'm Haneen, a passionate Data Science enthusiast.
+I'm Haneen, a Data Science enthusiast with a Biology background.
 I love creating innovative solutions and exploring new technologies.
 Here you'll find a glimpse of my journey and projects.

 ## Portfolio Summary 💼